Goucher College: Housing

 The college's residence halls are concentrated on the south side of campus.
-They are Heubeck, Froelicher, Mary Fisher, Sondheim, Stimson, Welsh Hall, known by students as "the T" for its T-shaped design, which was completed in 2005.
-In 2018, the school completed construction of the "First-year Village" for freshmen, which includes Pagliaro Selz Hall, Fireside Hall, and Trustees Hall.
+They are Heubeck, Froelicher, Mary Fisher, Sondheim, Stimson, and Welsh Hall, known by students as "the T" for its T-shaped design, which was completed in 2005.
+In 2018, the school completed construction of the "First-Year Village" for freshmen, which includes Pagliaro-Selz Hall, Fireside Hall, and Trustees Hall.
 Campus housing for students includes singles, doubles, triples, suites, and on-campus apartments.
-Sondheim is the sole residence hall designated as substance-free.
+Sondheim Hall, also known as the Wellness House, is the sole residence hall designated as substance-free.
 In July 2018, Goucher announced a campus-wide ban on cigarettes and smoking devices like electronic cigarettes.
+In 2025, students living in Welsh Hall were required to move to Froelicher Hall at the beginning of the fall semester due to moisture intrusion, and the residence hall remained closed for the duration of the semester.

 Athletic and recreational facilities

 The campus's outdoor sports facilities include a 107,000 square foot turf stadium field named Gopher Stadium, three grass practice fields, an outdoor track, twelve tennis courts that opened in 2019 as part of the Evelyn Dyke Schroedl '62 Tennis Center, as well as separate courts for racquetball and squash, and an equestrian center.
 The Decker Sports and Recreation Center contains a six-lane, 25-yard pool, dance studios, a basketball court, gymnasium, varsity locker rooms, a fully equipped weight room, and a cardio fitness center.
 The equestrian center lies on the northernmost edge of campus and contains two barns, 10 turnout paddocks, indoor and outdoor riding rings, and several riding fields, in addition to wooded trails shared with pedestrians.